cloud-gov/cg-site/_docs/ops/contingency-plan.md

 ## Statuspage

-If Statuspage is unavailable, cloud.gov will use Twitter, [https://twitter.com/clouddotgov](https://twitter.com/clouddotgov), and updates to [https://cloud.gov/news](https://cloud.gov/news).
+If Statuspage is unavailable, cloud.gov will use the main page at [https://github.com/cloud-gov/status](https://github.com/cloud-gov/status) to provide updates.

 ## Continuity of Operations and Disaster Recovery Plan